Why we have an Active Archaeology Group

 HS2 ARCHAEOLOGY CONFERENCES

-Archaeologists who are excavating along the HS2 high-speed rail have told us of their work and discoveries at three HS2 Archaeology Conferences organised by the society so far.
+Archaeologists who are excavating along the HS2 high-speed rail have told us of their work and discoveries at five HS2 Archaeology Conferences so far, organised by the society.

 Activities start here

-Anyone with an interest in archaeology is welcome; prior knowledge and experience are by no means essential.
+Anyone with an interest in archaeology is welcome to come along; prior knowledge and experience are by no means essential.

 PLEASE EMAIL email@example.com for more information.